ahmadnassri/docs-engineering-matrix/tech.md

 ### Understanding Code

-#### Junior
+#### Engineer 1

-> Gains context within team's domain with help from more senior engineers.
+- Understands their team's domain and can gather sufficient context to work productively within it.

-#### Intermediate
+##### Examples

-> Understands their team's domain and can gather sufficient context to work productively within it.
-Has expertise in a portion of their team's domain.
+- You are able to gain context within the team's domain with occasional help from more senior engineers.
+You are comfortable with the basics of code interface design and are learning to be more intentional.

 #### Senior